Should you be on a super calorie restrictive diet?

 Now everyone is different.
 What we require in calories will differ from person to person.
 Here is where tracking and paying attention over time helps.
 Once you know what your are consuming you are in control.
 You can try little experiments on yourself such as more fat vs. less fat, more carbs vs. less carbs or more protein vs. less protein.

 I’ll get into macro nutrient ratios (carbs, fats, protein) in another post.
-Just know that this way of calculating calories only works if you are eating 80-90% CLEAN.
-Low sugar, nearly no chemicals and lots of veggies!
+Just know that this way of calculating calories only works if you are eating 80-90% unprocessed food.
+Low sugar, reasonable fat, nearly no chemicals, and lots of veggies!

 If you are looking for a sustainable clean eating plan that is easy to follow feel free to message me!
 I would be happy to help you make the most of your fitness journey!